 What Is an Uncontested Divorce?

 An uncontested divorce is one in which all parties agree to the terms and conditions set by the divorce.
-This largely concerns issues affecting assets but can also cover other domains.
+This means there is nothing left for the judge to decide except whether to grant the divorce.

-If you and your future ex-spouse are choosing an uncontested divorce, you’ll likely agree on the following topics:
+If you and your future ex-spouse are choosing an uncontested divorce, this means you agree on the following topics:

 - Debt: Allocation of shared marital debt responsibilities between spouses as agreed upon in the divorce settlement.

-- Child Custody and Support (if applicable): An agreed-upon arrangement for where the children will live primarily and how financial support for the children will be handled.
+- Child Custody, Visitation, and Support (if applicable): An agreed-upon arrangement for where the children will live primarily and how financial support for the children will be handled.

 - Spousal Support: An agreement on financial support from one spouse to the other post-divorce.

-It’s important to understand that filing for an uncontested divorce doesn’t automatically mean you agree to all of your spouse’s demands.
-You still have the opportunity to negotiate with your spouse to achieve a fair and satisfactory outcome.
-The essential aspect of an uncontested divorce is that both parties ultimately agree on the terms without the need for mediation, arbitration, or a judge’s ruling.
+The essential aspect of an uncontested divorce is that both parties ultimately agree on the terms without the need for a judge’s ruling.
 Generally, uncontested divorces are simpler and more straightforward to finalize compared to contested divorces.
 To further understand these nuances and receive legal help, contact our Manassas uncontested divorce attorneys.

 What Is a Contested Divorce?